 Well then I went over to the side of the stage.
 That way I could still see the band a little and not get pelted with dust from moshers and skankers.

 They got off and then someone else went on, I think All did.
 I looked at them and didn’t seem interested again so I walked around the dust bowl a little.
 I heard MXPX was playing so I decided to walk to the truck stages and went in the tiny backstage area and watched them for 10 minutes.
 I didn’t know what songs they played and I didn’t care.
 Then I waited in the pit and backstage for the Cherry Poppin Daddies to get on.
 I was backstage and I saw all of them warming up.
 Steve Perry, the lead singer was practicing his vocals in the trailer and I wanted to ask him to play “Jump In the Line,” like they do in the new soundtrack of BASEketball.
 So they got on and many photographers were there in the pit with Matt and I. They finally got on with their zoot suits and pin stripes on; which they used to wear but because Dicky Barret said to Steve Perry that if you want to focus on swing and it’s fans, start dressing right.
 So Steve Perry started swingin’ it up by himself and I was snapping away.
 I think I took a whole roll of them.
-After the third song, I chilled on the side and I saw Tommy of the Smooths there, and that stupid loser from MTV, John Norris there.
-I should have told him to go back to the Lilith Fair Tour you fruitcake!
+After the third song, I chilled on the side and I saw Tommy of the Smooths there, and MTV’s John Norris was there too.
 C.P.D played songs like “Zoot Suit Riot,” (which the crowd loved) “Hi and Lo,” “Dr. Bones,” “Brown Derby Jump,” and either Ding Dong Daddy..” or “Drunk Daddy.”
 Overall, I was really glad to see them finally.
 Just from hearing them, I wanted to ask a girl to swing dance with me but it was way too crowded in the front so I just danced in place, Poor , lonely old me :(

 After C.P.D, Matt and I went over to the truck stages and saw Mad Caddies.
 But before they played was the Amazing Royal Crowns and I only saw the last song and the only one I really like called “Do the Devil.”
 Some of the Specials horn players played for them.
 I took one picture of Amazing Royal Crowns and I took like 8 or more pictures of Mad Caddies.
 They played decent but I liked them the first time.
 They played songs like “Preppie Girl,” “Polyester Khakis,” “The Bell Tower,” and I think a new song called “Monkeys.”
 I think they’re horn players are good.
 I was like the only person taking pictures of them.
 I then went over to the other truck stage and waited for the band from Aquabania to come on.
 Some of the members were signing autographs and talking to fans that dressed up like them.
 Ohhh how cute?
 So Mad Caddies got off and then the Aquabats came on.
 The Professor did an intro and then the rest of the nutty bunch came out with their orange and blue costumes.
 This was the first time that I saw them and I was amazed since the beginning I saw them.
 They started off with “Playdough,” and the Commander came out with a firecracker/ popper thing and I immediately start taken pictures.
 I didn’t know this till’ later that Matt had sparks in his hair and he thought his hair was going to catch on fire.
 What is he?
 Michael Jackson?
 I don’t know if any of you remember Michael Jackson’s hair catching on fire..I thought that was funny about both Matt and Michael.
 Well, here’s my version… The commander shot off the fireworks and sparks landed in my hair.
 I doubt they would have caught on fire but it burned like HELL!
 I started patting my hair and probably the crowd thought I was a wacko. so screw you Bryan!
 If I’m Michael Jackson, you are Tito!